 Self-hosting

-Good.
-So did we.
-Here’s exactly what Unitae is, what it does with your congregation’s data, and how to run it yourself in three commands.
+Three imperatives.
+That's the whole pitch.
+Below: exactly what Unitae is, what it does with your data, what you need to run it, and how to get it running in three commands.

 So here’s what you get when you run it yourself